My Collection Progression for 2019

 As of the date of this post I still only have 19 of the 93 cards needed for this set.

 3) PSA Set Registry: Michael Jordan Basic Set

 Living in the Chicagoland Region and being a card collector/dealer 20-30 years ago I know first hand the impact Michael Jordan had on the hobby.
 His heroics shouldered the NBA and the hobby of basketball card collecting to new heights.
-For a decade we watched every game, and at every Local Card Shop or Card Show there were swarms of collectors always looking to buy, sell or trade his cards.
+For a decade we watched every game, and at every Local Card Shop or Card Show, there were swarms of collectors always looking to buy, sell or trade his cards.
 Jordan cards dominated the price guide pages.
 His retirements, returns and baseball ventures only seemed to reignite the fever of his collectibles.
-I’d never seen nothing like it, then or now.
-For more on Michael’s dominance and his rookie cards checkout my post Michael Jordan.
+I’d seen nothing like it, then or now.
+For more on Michael’s dominance and his rookie cards check out my post here Michael Jordan.

 2) PSA Set Registry: Roberto Clemente Basic Set

 The reasons I PC Roberto are: he hits close to home because my parents are from Puerto Rico as was Roberto.
 They had much admiration for Roberto and I remember oftentimes having long discussions about him.
 I remember as a kid going to my cousin Eddie’s house and looking at, seems for hours, his 1972 & 1973 Topps Clemente cards.
 As a collector, the nostalgia is too great to not collect this icon.
 His hobby status is up there with Mickey Mantle, Willie Mays and or Hank Aaron.
 For more on Roberto and his rookie card check out my blog post here Roberto Clemente.